c1cada-d3v/AVERY-Documentation/README.md

 He takes inspiration from 1979-era Chuck E. Cheese cyberamic animatronics, the Rock-A-Fire Explosion, and Steve Koci's book "The Ultimate Guide To Do It Yourself Animatronics".

-This project began in the summer of 2021 when I was about sixteen years old.
+This project began when I was about sixteen years old.
 Avery was not intended to be my high school senior engineering project, but I adopted him as such after his prototype was built.

 It took roughly two years to complete him working on and off during the school year, and there is so much I wish I could have gone back and added.
 His final version was "finished" in Spring of 2023 in time for my presentation.